-- One study demonstrated that implementation of a PDL increased the odds that a patient would discontinue or not comply with treatment by 82%. - As a result of formulary restrictions, patients are required to switch medications.
-Switching medications was found to have a 27% increase in adverse effects, 20% increase in emergency room visits, 11% increase in hospitalizations, and a 22% increase in suicidal ideation. - A California study of Medicaid patients with schizophrenia showed that discontinuation of treatment, for as little as 1 to 10 days, doubled the risk of hospitalization (An 11-30 day gap tripled the risk, and a gap greater than 30 days quadrupled the risk).
+- One study demonstrated that implementation of a PDL produced 82% higher odds of treatment discontinuation or noncompliance. - As a result of formulary restrictions, patients are required to switch medications.
+Switching medications was found to have a 27% increase in adverse effects, 20% increase in emergency room visits, 11% increase in hospitalizations, and a 22% increase in suicidal ideation. - A California study of Medicaid patients with schizophrenia showed that discontinuation of treatment for as little as 1 to 10 days, doubled the risk of hospitalization (An 11-30 day gap tripled the risk, and a gap greater than 30 days quadrupled the risk).